Michele R. Salzman: Awards and honours

 In 2008, Salzman was the Lucy Shoe Merritt Scholar in Residence at the American Academy in Rome.
 In 2017, Salzman was appointed to the Board of Trustees at the American Academy of Rome.
 Salzman was the Elizabeth and J. Richardson Dilworth Fellow at the Institute of Advanced Study, Princeton University in 2018.

+Personal life

+Salzman is married to sociologist Steven Brint, also a distinguished professor at University of California, Riverside.